Our Team

 Bill Rees

 Bill Rees is a retired Senior Business Analyst from the Baltimore Gas and Electric Company (BGE) and was in various leadership positions in the BGE Vegetation Management Unit during his 36-year BGE career.
 Bill is originally from southeast Pennsylvania and has a degree in Forest Science from Penn State.
 He is an outdoor enthusiast and enjoys traveling.
 Bill currently does part-time consulting and continues to be involved in industry standards development.
 In his spare time, he enjoys volunteering to plant trees in Catonsville where he lives and furthering the mission of protecting the environmentally significant Gunpowder River watershed.
-Bill was a GVC board member form 2015-2022.
+Bill was a GVC board member from 2015-2022.